cdig/svga/README.md

 #Instance of a Symbol
 For any one symbol definition, it can have many different instances.
 An instance of a symbol definition is an object containing the properties and methods defined in that symbol definition, but separate from all other instances.
 Function calls and property changes on that instance are separate from calls and property changes on other instances.
+Think of this as the relationship between a class and an object; when you declare an instance of a definition, you're saying "I want an object with this name that is of this class"

 ##Properties of an instance
 All functions and properties declared on an instance, when inside of an instance, are accessed using `scope`.
 To illustrate, here is a sample symbol definition.